Confucian Shinto: History

-Influence and Legacy
+Influence and legacy

 Confucian Shinto had a significant impact on Japanese society during the Edo period and beyond.
 It helped to shape the moral values and social norms of the samurai class, and played a role in the development of modern Japanese nationalism.

 Confucian Shinto also had an influence on the Meiji Restoration of 1868, which marked the end of the Edo period and the beginning of modern Japan.
 The leaders of the restoration sought to revive traditional Japanese values and culture, and saw Confucian Shinto as a way to do so.
 They promoted the idea of kokutai, or the "national essence", which was based on the Confucian notion of the ruler-subject relationship and the Shinto idea of the emperor as a divine being.
 Fukko Shinto which was also quite significant developed in reaction to Confucian Shinto, and it was the predecessor to State Shinto.

 Modern groups

-Among Sect Shinto, Shinto Taiseikyo (神道大成教) and Shinto Shusei are considered Confucian influenced groups.
+Within Sect Shinto, Shinto Taiseikyo (神道大成教) and Shinto Shusei are considered Confucian-influenced groups.
 Tsuchimikado Shinto continues the legacy as well, but it is not a member of the sect Shinto association.